 Introduction

-Many students struggle with maintaining focus whilst revising or even getting started with the task due to a variety of reasons ranging from lack of motivation, the task seeming too daunting, distaste for studying in general due to its boring nature.
+Many students struggle with maintaining focus whilst revising or even getting started with the task due to a variety of reasons such as lack of motivation, the task seeming too daunting, and distaste for studying in general due to its boring nature.
 This leads to people sitting down at their desks and instead of focusing on the task at hand instead ending up distracted in a thing unrelated to their task or ending up scrolling their phone for hours.
-“On average, students reported being distracted about 20% of their study time, and distraction while studying negatively predicted exam performance” (Walck-Shannon EM, Rowell SF, Frey RF 2021 Mar).
+“On average, students reported being distracted about 20% of their study time, and distraction while studying negatively predicted exam performance” (Walck-Shannon, Rowell and Frey, 2021).
 Minimising this time spent distracted is a pivotal goal in keeping students focused during revision.
 My target audience for this project would be those people who struggle with maintaining focus during their revision and those who struggle to maintain focus.

 The Problem